 This guide is aimed at decision-makers liable to be involved in designing and implementing ecological monitoring programmes in the aftermath of an accidental water pollution incident.
 Download

-For your convenience, the 2015 publications catalogue lists all titles issued in printed and electronic format.
+For your convenience, the 2021 publications catalogue lists all titles issued in printed and electronic format.
 Book code lists with CD and DVD titles are available for easy reference, including e-reader files and e-books.
+IMO Publications are not available for free downloading.
+To find out about how to purchase IMO Publications please visit the IMO website: http://www.imo.org

-To check for recently added publications visit http://www.imo.org/Publications/Pages/JustPublished.aspx Details of new and forthcoming IMO Publications are given in IMO Publishing News and a link for viewing the latest issue can be found in every issue of the ISCO Newsletter.
+Details of new and forthcoming IMO Publications are given in IMO Publishing News and a link for viewing the latest issue can be found in every issue of the ISCO Newsletter.

 BIOREMEDIATION IN MARINE OIL SPILLS (2010 Edition)